 - Worked extensively with C#, .NET Core, Service Fabric and Azure

-- Helped migrate the system from a multiple separate repositories and .NET Core 2, to a monorepo and .NET Core 3
+- Helped migrate the system from a multi-repo .NET Core 2 setup, to a monorepo and .NET Core 3

 - Extensively reworked the platform's CI system as part of the migration

 - Collaborated with various game teams to address their needs